remjg/AMCtoOwncloud/README.md

 Eventually, shared links are saved to a newly created `.csv` file (default behaviour) or to the current `.csv` file.

-In the end, the remote folder structure will look like this (where the root folder `Quizzes/`, `Quiz 1`, and `Maths Quizzes` are configurable):
+In the end, the remote folder structure will look like this:

     Quizzes/
     ├── 3emeE/